 The first house designed by Gaudi will be turned into a museum

-Casa Vicens, the first building designed by a renowned Spanish architect Antoni Gaudi will be renovated and turned into a museum.
+Casa Vicens, the first building designed by the renowned Spanish architect Antoni Gaudi will be renovated and turned into a museum.
 This family home built in 1883 – 1888 is located in Barcelona.
 It is scheduled to open to the public next fall.
-Casa Vicens was originally ordered by a ceramics factory owner Manuel Vicens in 1878.
+Casa Vicens was originally ordered by the ceramics factory owner Manuel Vicens in 1878.
 In 1899, his widow sold the house to the Herrero-Jover family who used it as a family home for three generations until in 2007 it was put up for sale again.
 In 2014, the building was bought by the Andorran bank MoraBanc for an undisclosed sum.
 The Mora’s family, new owners of Casa Vicens, immediately began the restoration works approved by a government commission to transform the building into a museum.
 Unfortunately, it is impossible to return the original state to this Gaudi’s masterpiece.
 Nonetheless, it is still an architectural monument named a UNESCO World Heritage building that remains the famous “Gaudi House.”

 Yoko Ono: One Woman Show